topofocus/active-orient/README.md

   require 'active-orient'
 ```

 First, the Database-Server has to be specified.
-Then we can connect to a database.
-Assuming, the server is located on localhost, we just define »default-server«
 ```ruby
    ActiveOrient::OrientDB.default_server= { user: 'your user', password: 'your password' }